West Liberty Foods: Tremonton, Utah plant

 Initially, the company investigated sites for the new plant in Utah, Nevada, and Arizona.
 It requested US$5.2 million in tax incentives from Utah to build in Pleasant View, Utah.
-On April 26, 2006 Utah's Department of Community and Economic Development approved a US$2 million tax-rebate over 10 years.
+On April 26, 2006, Utah's Department of Community and Economic Development approved a US$2 million tax-rebate over 10 years.
 The incentives were conditioned on the new jobs paying a certain level above the county median wage, offering health insurance, and the company staying in Utah for 10 years.
 Pleasant View offered another US$1.4-US$1.8 million in incentives.
-However, construction in Pleasant View became impossible when it was discovered that much of the site consisted of wetland areas.
+However, construction in Pleasant View became impossible when much of the site was found to consist of wetland areas.
 After this development, the state held the incentive offer open provided that West Liberty Foods could find another suitable site that met Utah's requirements.

 On July 29, 2006, the company announced that they would build the new plant in Tremonton, Utah.
-The tax incentives will total an 80% property tax break, but Tremonton is projected to experience a US$508 thousand financial benefit over 12 years after the plant is completed.
-Of the 500 jobs at the plant, 300 are expected to pay between US$21,500 and US$26,875.
-The rest of the jobs will pay more with about 100 paying around US$37,000.
+The tax incentives were to total an 80% property tax break, but Tremonton is projected to experience a US$508,000 financial benefit over 12 years after the plant is completed.
+Of the 500 jobs at the plant, 300 are expected to pay between $21,500 and $26,875.
+The rest of the jobs would pay more, with about 100 paying around $37,000.

-Bolingbrook, Illinois, plant
+Bolingbrook, Illinois plant

-West Liberty Foods opened its plant in Bolingbrook, Illinois, plant in 2014.
+West Liberty Foods opened its plant in Bolingbrook, Illinois, plant (purchased from bankruptcy) in 2014.
 By 2016, the Bolingbrook facility achieved ISO certification, as well as landfill-free status.